This post presents some of the themes that struck me in Cannes.

-Bercot also acted in Mon Roi (My King), an Official Competition film directed by her friend Maïwenn, with cinematography by Claire Mathon.
+Bercot also acted in Mon Roi (My King), an Official Competition film directed by her friend Maïwenn, with cinematography by Claire Mathon, AFC.
 Bercot was awarded the jury's Best Actress prize for her performance as a lovesick wife (an honor she shared with Rooney Mara).

 At the press conference for La Tête Haute, Bercot was asked about being a woman director opening the festival.
 She answered:

 I don’t pay any attention to the fact that a woman directed the opening film… It’s the selection of the film that honors me.
 And I don’t feel at all like a minority.
 In France, I don’t think that women directors can honestly say that we can’t find our place… or that we suffer any discrimination whatsoever.
 I know that it’s different in other countries, but in France women filmmakers have wide berth to express themselves, and they do it more and more… and there are a lot of younger women filmmakers emerging.